 The iconic, self-taught artist, Charlie Lucas, is the youngest of a pantheon of outsider artists who rose to public attention in the latter part of the twentieth century.
 Lucas bridges a couple of generations of artists, said museum director Daniel White, “Starting with Bill Traylor, then Jimmie Lee Sudduth and Mose T, Charlie is the last in a long lineage of black folk artists in Alabama that began over 100 years ago.”
 In his own family, Lucas is the descendent of several generations of artisans and craftspeople, including his grandfather and great grandfather who were blacksmiths.
 He traces his work directly from them.”

-This exhibition is supported through funding from the Alabama State Council of the Arts.
+This exhibition is generously funded in part by the Alabama State Council on the Arts.

 The Paul R. Jones Museum is an essential part of the education and development of UA students and our community.
 Admission to the gallery is free.
 The gallery is open to the public with reduced capacity, limited to ten (10) visitors at a time.
 Visitors must wear face coverings inside the gallery and maintain a minimum distance of six feet from others.
 Hours are Monday-Friday, 9 a.m. to 5 p.m.
 Call the museum at (205) 345-3038 or email the director for more information.
 The Paul R. Jones Museum is located at 2308 Sixth Street, in downtown Tuscaloosa, one block from the Dinah Washington Cultural Arts Center.